SkyLeite/blog/content/blog/understanding-asynchronous-javascript.md

 As you already know, that means the code runs in the order it's read, from top to bottom and left to right.
-This is very useful for simple programs because it keeps the code clean, concise and easy to follow, but it poses problems for more complex projects.
+This is very useful for simple programs because it keeps the code clean, concise and easy to follow, but such approach poses problems for more complex projects.

-For example, say you have a file called `notes.txt` and you want to read it and count how many notes it has.
+For example, say you have a file called `notes.txt` and you want to read and count how many notes it has.
 Assuming the file has one note per line, we can achieve this goal like so: